indigo-dc/CloudProviderRanker/chapter4.md

 # Ranking algorithm
 ## Ranking protocol overview
-The CloudProviderRanker follows this protocol to rank the providers coming from the orchestrator:
+The CloudProviderRanker follows this protocol to rank the providers coming from the Orchestrator:
 1. It checks if preferences have been specified; if they have, then they have absolute priority over any other provider's status (like monitoring data).
 2. Otherwise a rank will be calculated for each provider inserted in the "sla" JSON block coming from the Orchestrator.